GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-5.md

-Example 2: There are multiple artifacts that provide classes under `javax.servlet` (`javax.servlet:javax.servlet-api:3.1.0` and `javax.servlet:servlet-api:2.5` at least), and the correct one to choose depends on your runtime.
+Example 2: There are multiple artifacts that provide classes under `javax.servlet` (`javax.servlet:javax.servlet-api:3.1.0` and `javax.servlet:servlet-api:2.5` at least).
+The correct choice depends on the runtime.
-  - The only type of library that should depend on `servlet-api` is one functioning as a utility library for use in web applications.
-Even in this case, the `servlet-api` dependency should use `provided` scope.
-Other libraries should not use `servlet-api` as a dependency at all; for example, to get HTTP status code constants.
+  - The only type of library that should depend on `servlet-api` is one used exclusively in servlet applications.
+In this case, the `servlet-api` dependency should have `provided` scope.
+Other libraries should not depend on `servlet-api`.
+For example, do not use constants such as `javax.servlet.http.HttpServletResponse.SC_FORBIDDEN` if your library might be used anywhere that is not a servlet.
+Define these status codes yourself or choose a different library to provide them.

 Problems caused by overlapping classes can be extremely difficult to resolve.
 If at all possible, eliminate all but one of the